sav-che/TL-2/Authors/Werner, Roger-Guy {std. Werner}.md

-> [!cite] BHL link: this entry starts at [page 193](https://www.biodiversitylibrary.org/item/103250#page/253/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 193](https://www.biodiversitylibrary.org/page/33066533) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Werner, Roger-Guy (1901-1977), French (Alsatian) botanist (lichenologist, general cryptogamist); studied botany at the University of Strasbourg 1919-1922; worked on his thesis with Ch.
 Killian 1922-1927; Dr. sci.
-Paris 1927; technician at the Station centrale de Phytopathologie, Paris 1925-1926; id. at the Faculté des Sciences, Strasbourg 1926-1928; cryptogamist at the Institut scientifique Chérifien, Rabat 1929-1936, head of the botany dept. of that institute 1936-1948; lecturer (1948-1956) and professor of botany (1956-1972) at the Faculty of Sciences of the University of Nancy. (*Werner*).
+Paris 1927; technician at the Station centrale de Phytopathologie, Paris 1925-1926; id. at the Faculté des Sciences, Strasbourg 1926-1928; cryptogamist at the Institut scientifique Chérifien, Rabat 1929-1936, head of the botany dept. of that institute 1936-1948; lecturer (1948-1956) and professor of botany (1956-1972) at the Faculty of Sciences of the University of Nancy.
+**Abbreviated name**: *Werner*

 #### Herbarium and types